bernardpumped/ped/README.md

 ```

 ### 4.2.
 Android Studio Setup
-Internally we use Android Studio as our IDE for Pumped End Device (PED) Flutter development, which provides many useful features including tools and plugins for executing code on both iOS and Android simulators in addition to physical devices.
+Internally we use Android Studio as our IDE for PED Flutter development, which provides many useful features including tools and plugins for executing code on both iOS and Android simulators in addition to physical devices.
 Other IDEs such as Visual Studio are also commonly used for flutter development.
 * Visit [Android Studio Website](https://developer.android.com/studio) to download Android Studio.
 By default, it shows platform specific build to download.
 * Drag and drop the downloaded executable in Applications folder as shown so that it easily comes under spotlight search. <img src="documentation/assets/Screenshot-1.png" width="450" />
 * 1st time launching Android Studio prompts for the installation of multiple dependencies.